nathanshelly/parcheesi/src/rocky/Heuristics.md

 # Board State Evaluation

+## Heuristics architecture

+- Heuristics module - calculates various heuristics
+- Scout class - initialized with board and heuristics to use, can evaluates moves and rolls (maybe turns?)
+- Rocky class - initialized with set of heuristics and weighting factors creates scouts to scout his moves, determines and performs final moves/roll
+- Coach class - runs genetic algorithm, creates Rocky clones and evaluates their performance, then mutates heuristics and weighting factors

 ## Generating board score

 Delta based, delta on score from each move, that way not recalcuting mini